lankydan/lankydanblog-jamstack/content/blog/2019/corda-prevent-spend-of-broadcasted-transaction/index.md

 ## Contract verification

 I hope you already know this.
 Contract verification is important.
-This is the validation that is ran by each signer of a transaction.
-You want to put the rules that your states abide by.
-Who can create them, who can spend them, how many of them per transaction and so on.
+This is the validation that is run by each signer of a transaction.
+You want to put the rules that your states abide by here.
+Who can create them, who can spend them, how many of them per transaction, and so on.

 Below are some general requirements that I believe are important in ensuring that states are controlled by the contract's design: